AsierEHU/etl-node-fw/readme.md

 const transformerStepDefinition: LocalStepDefinition = {
     id: "transformStepDefinition", //uniqe definition id
     adapterDefinitionId: "transformEntityDefinition",
-    retartTries: 1, //In case of Adapter fails or any Register Fails, the number of retries
+    maxRetries: 1, //In case of Adapter fails or any Register Fails, the number of retries
     definitionType: "LocalStepDefinition",
     /**
      * Sometimes you need to tag an step as invalid, for example, if you get 0 entities, it is a 'success' result but is not Valid for your business.